tauri-apps/plugins-workspace/plugins/log/SECURITY.md

 One possible threat you need to consider when using this plugin is that secrets in logs can theoretically be leaked when the application's frontend gets compromised.

 For this threat to be possible all of the following requirements need to be fulfilled:
-- `TargetKind::Webview` enabled or secrets stem from frontend logs
+- `TargetKind::Webview` enabled OR secrets stem from frontend logs
-- Frontend application is compromised via something like XSS (cross-site-scripting)
+- Frontend application is compromised via something like XSS (cross-site-scripting) OR logs are directly exposed
 - Logs contain secrets or sensitive information

-If these requirements are not met, the possible leakage should not
+If these requirements are not met, the leakage should not be possible.

 #### Out Of Scope